GabrielCodex/C4Q_Weather_Code_Challenge/README.md

  The dateTimeISO can be nil or not exist.
 That caught me off guard.
 Should have spent more time looking at the data.
 Lesson learned and I made DateISO optional.
 I was running low on time so I would have like to handle nil in the model instead of handling it in the CollectionView Cell.

-Made a Enum to hangle Weather Errors but didn't get a chance to use it.
+Made a Enum to handle Weather Errors but didn't get a chance to use it.